Y-C-WONG/wordpress_backup_and_restore_sh/README.md

 # wordpress_backup_sh

-A very basic shall script to backup wordpress and its database.
+A very basic shall script for linux OS to backup wordpress and its database.
 You can use crontab to setup backup schedule.